RagnarGrootKoerkamp/sassy/README.md

 The `grep` output is coloured:
 - green shows matching characters,
 - orange shows mismatches,
-- red shows deletec characters (in pattern but not in text),
+- red shows deleted characters (in pattern but not in text),
-- blue shows inserted charactes (in text but not in pattern).
+- blue shows inserted characters (in text but not in pattern).
 ![screenshot of sassy grep output](fig/grep.png)

 #### 1.2: TSV output for matches